chrisgrieser/shimmering-obsidian/documentation/Workflow Configuration.md

 - `ocr_languages`: set language codes of Tesseract, e.g., `eng+deu` for English and German.
 You can find out the code for your language(s) in [this list](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html).
 - `ocr_prefix`: Set the prefix for OCR Screenshots.
 Does accept dynamic content like the current date or time when you use [Alfred's Placeholder Syntax](https://www.alfredapp.com/help/workflows/advanced/placeholders/#date-time).
 Note that while not easy to see, `ocr_prefix` can have multi-line values.

+## Backups
+- `backup_destination`: Folder where the backups done by the `obackup` command should be saved.
+- `max_number_of_bkps`: maximum number of backups that should be stored at the backup destination folder.
+When the number is reached, every new backup cause the oldest backup to be deleted.
+(Decrease this number, when your backup folder becomes too big.)

 ## Misc
 - `daily_note_path`: *absolute* path to the folder where your daily notes are saved.
 See [Daily Notes](Utility%20Features.md#Daily%20Notes).
 - `fontformat`: format of the base64-conversion of font files, e.g., `woff2` or `ttf`.
 - `workspace_to_spellcheck`: Name of the Workspace where spellcheck should be turned on.
 Leave empty to not toggle any spellcheck setting with workspace changes.
 See [Workspace Switcher](Workspace%20Switcher.md).

-## Backups
-- `backup_destination`: Folder where the backups done by the `obackup` command should be saved.
-- `max_number_of_bkps`: maximum number of backups that should be stored at the backup destination folder.
-When the number is reached, every new backup cause the oldest backup to be deleted.
-(Decrease this number, when your backup folder becomes too big.)
+- `auto_update`: Periodically check for updates *of this workflow* and update automatically.
+Accepts `true` or `false`.

 ## Metadata Extractor Configuration
 **⚠️ Do not change any of the default values how the metadata extractor names its output files and where they are placed — otherwise this workflow won't be able to find them.**